perrystephenson/midas/Documentation/UnderstandingTextMining.md

 * Automatically construct a topic map for browsing - words as nodes and associations as edges
 * Comparing and summarising opinions (what words are most strongly associated with "battery" in positive and negative reviews about the iPhone 6?)

+Word association techniques involve examining the context of a word, and then making generalisations about how that word is associated with other words based on comparison of those different contexts.
+For example, looking at the words which appear before and after the words "cat" and "dog", you can see that the context is fairly similar, and therefore the words have a strong paragidmatic relationship.
+Similarly, correlated occurence of words (such as words that appear either side of the word "eats") can be used to understand which words "go together" in a syntagmatic relationship.

+#### Paradigmatic Relations

+* Represent each word by its context
+* Compute context similarity
+* Words with **high context similarity** likely have a paradigmatic relation

+The techniques for discovering these relationships broadly involve representing each context (bag-of-words) as an M-dimentional vector (where M is the number of words in the document), and then calculating the dot product of vectors to calculate similarity.
+There are some adjustments required to help this method find more meaningful relationships by down-weighting common words and up-weighting rare words.
+Given that it is unlikely I will have to implement such a system from scratch, I won't go into any further detail here.

+#### Syntagmatic Relations

+* Count how many times two words appear together in a context
+* Compare their co-occurrences with their individual occurrences
+* Words with **high co-occurrences but relatively low individual occurrences** likely have a syntagmatic relation

+The techniques for discovering these relationships broadly involve considering conditional entropy, an understanding of which is again beyond the scope of this iLab project.

+It is worth noting that **paradigmatically** related words tend to have a **syntagmatic** relation with the same word - this allows **joint discovery** of the two relations.

+It is also worth pointing out that word association approaches are **unsupervised** and are based on properties of the dataset.
+This is important for situations where labelled data is not available.
+Additionally, where a common language is used between datasets, pre-trained word associations (for example, the pre-trained **GloVe** models) can be used to provide additional information to help interpret a new text dataset.

+One challenge with the application of word association approaches is that the definition of **context** is critical, and it needs to be defined with consideration of how the results will be used.
+This may or may not be solved by advanced off-the-shelf techniques as I progress through the course!